jacob-hawkins/rem/README.md

 #### Categories

-If there are any overdue reminders from previous week, there will be a _0 Past_ section displayed.
+If there are any overdue reminders from previous weeks, there will be a _0 Past_ section displayed.
 If there are any reminders in the future from the current week, there will be a _8 Future_ section displayed.
 Each day of the week has a number next to the name (i.e. _1 Sunday_).

 #### Reminder Fields